17 Summer Research Internships for High School Students

 Application Deadline: February every year

-Eligibility: Students who will be at least 17 years old by the program start date, will graduate in 2024/2025, and are U.S. citizens or permanent residents
+Eligibility: Students who will be at least 17 years old by the program start date, will graduate in the next 2 years, and are U.S. citizens or permanent residents.

-Program Dates: The program typically offers summer internships, with a limited number of positions during the fall and spring semesters.
+Program Dates: The program typically offers summer internships, with limited positions during the fall and spring semesters.
 Dates vary each year.
 ARFL internships typically run 10–12 weeks, with a minimum requirement of 8 weeks.
-They can last up to 14 weeks based on mentor preferences and funding availability.

 Application Deadline: Deadlines vary based on the chosen site.